Haus3master/TWRP_alps_FRT/README.md

    mka recoveryimage -j16 #I have used -j16 to reduce build tmes, you may choose your own number of simultanelous jobs as per your specifications.

 6. Your built recovery image will be located in "out/target/product/FRT/recovery.img

+Credits to @sebaubuntu for twwrpdtgen - which helped create the device tree